 Since its establishment in 1949 as the then University of Technology, the University of New South Wales (UNSW) has continued to be a leader in the fields of engineering, science and technology.
-Over 60 years, the Faculty of Engineering has accomplished an amazing transformation from four founding schools in the traditional disciplines of Civil, Electrical, Mechanical and Mining Engineering to nine schools.
+Over 60 years, the Faculty of Engineering has accomplished an amazing transformation from four founding schools in the traditional disciplines of Civil, Electrical, Mechanical and Mining Engineering to eight schools.
 These include:

 - Graduate School of Biomedical Engineering

 - School of Civil and Environmental Engineering

 - School of Computer Science and Engineering